ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/mocking.md

 }
 ```

-This test stubs the behaviour of an imported function to substitute it with a user-defined mock function.
+This test stubs the behavior of an imported function to substitute it with a user-defined mock function.

 ```ballerina
 import ballerina/test;